 How much would you have paid to be one of the lucky ones to see this clown fall?

-Look at some point you have to just realize walking just isn’t for you any more (especially when your on a pair of Oscar Pistorus metal running legs).
+Look, at some point you have to just realize walking just isn’t for you any more… especially when you are facedown on a cold role floor.
 There are only a finite number of high pressure steps one person can navigate through before succumbing to gravity… and I hit my quota pretty early on.

 At this point I felt like a horse who just needed to be taken out to pasture and put out of his misery… Please just drop a sheet over me and go on with your day.